EHR Integration Guide: HL7, FHIR and SMART on FHIR Costs

 How much EHR integration costs in 2026

-Cost scales with direction, breadth and the EHR vendor.
+EHR integration cost scales with direction, breadth and the EHR vendor.
 The ranges below reflect 2026 healthcare integration pricing.

 | Integration scope | Typical 2026 cost |